donfouts/donfouts.github.io/index.md

 Understanding security risks and mitigating those risks is critical to ASH's business.
 The architecture supports the monitoring of ASH's network, servers, applications, and services to understand where vulnerabilities are and addressing them.

 ---
-# takeway
+## Takeaway

-There is no book on how to ramp up this solution for an enterprize with 120+ web applications, dozands of data bases, built in a method that was not cloud native.
-This site is not a tutorial on how to setup xyz service in azure, this site will hopfully walk through the trials and tribulations of this journey.
+There is no book on how to ramp up this solution for an enterprize with 120+ web applications, dozens of data bases, built in a method that was not cloud native.
+This site is not a tutorial on how to setup xyz service in azure, this site will hopefully walk through the trials and tribulations of this journey.
 The cloud has "Power, Unlimited power!" and "Your focus determines your reality"
 [![the master](https://stdsoinventory0001.blob.core.windows.net/mdwikiimages/master-yoda-vector.png)](https://devopsdays.org/)